 This special focus section on the Post 2015 Development Agenda aims to shed light on the process underway to shape a new development agenda to succeed the Millennium Development Goals (MDGs) when they expire in 2015.
 The section includes critical feminist analysis on the process and key resources including news, publications, statements, campaigns and events.

 Each week we profile a different institutional and individual AWID member.
-This week we are featuring members: Advocates for Youth and Health Development (AYHD) and Nazia Raja!
+This week we are featuring members: The Reproductive Health Training Center (RHTC) and Osai Ojigho.
 If you are an AWID member and would like to be profiled, please write to firstname.lastname@example.org

 Read more Institutional member profiles here

 GATE (Global Action for Trans* Equality) and STP, International Campaign Stop Trans Pathologization report that the World Health Organization (WHO) has published online its proposals on trans* health in the ICD-11 Beta Draft.